CoverRight’s Mission and Editorial Guidelines.

 What are Medicare Advantage plans?

-Medicare Advantage plans, also known as Part C, are a popular alternative to traditional Medicare.
-These plans are offered by private insurance companies and provide an all-in-one alternative to Medicare Parts A and B, often with added benefits such as dental and vision coverage.
+Private insurance companies offer these plans and provide an all-in-one alternative to Medicare Parts A and B, often with added benefits such as dental and vision coverage.
 However, Medicare Advantage plans may not be the best choice for everyone.
-In this article, we will explore some of the reasons why Medicare Advantage plans could be bad for some beneficiaries.
+This article will explore why Medicare Advantage plans could be bad for some beneficiaries.

 Average Number of Medicare Advantage Plans per Beneficiary